muraliThokala/sdk-nrf/samples/wifi/ble_coex/README.rst

-.. _wifi_sr_coex_sample:
-.. _wifi_ble_coex_sample:
+.. _wifi_thread_coex_sample:

-Wi-Fi: Bluetooth LE coexistence
+Wi-Fi: Thread coexistence
 ###############################

 .. contents::
    :local:
    :depth: 2

-The Bluetooth LE coexistence sample demonstrates coexistence between Wi-Fi® and Bluetooth LE radios in 2.4 GHz frequency.
+The Thread coexistence sample demonstrates coexistence between Wi-Fi® and openThread(OT) device radios in 2.4 GHz frequency.
-The sample documentation includes details of test setup used, build procedure, test procedure and the results obtained when the sample is run on the nRF7002 DK.
+The sample documentation includes details of test setup, build procedure, test procedure and the results obtained when the sample is run on the nRF7002 DK.

 Requirements
 ************